cs1302uga/cs1302-ce20/README.md

 1. If you did not finish **cs1302-ce19**, then finish the work required for [cs1302-ce19](https://github.com/cs1302uga/cs1302-ce19) in the code you just copied over.
-The textfield is expected to grow with its parent `HBox`.

 1. **Compile and run your code without any errors or warnings.**
    Also stage and commit your changes.